Prepare the map and form

 - Area type (Type: String) (List options: residential, commercial, and so on)

-For more information on adding fields, see Add a field in ArcGIS Online.
+For more information on adding fields, see Add or delete a field.

 Customize a value list for a field